Sanglorian/orcus/Orcus Advanced Options - current.md

 *Level 10*

-When these four iron horseshoes are affixed to the hooves of a horse or similar creature, they increase the creature's speed by 6.
+When these four iron horseshoes are affixed to the hooves of a horse or similar creature, they increase the creature’s walking speed by 6.

 ### Immovable Rod